 When the editors of Superstition Review asked me about the inspiration for this essay, for their newsletter, I told them I started writing this piece as an attempt to make sense of the guilt I felt in throwing out some of my deceased father’s belongings.
 That I wanted to explore what was worth keeping, why some of the objects were a source of consolation, to see if my associations to the thing I was essaying might provide a pathway to the origin of the emotional charge the object delivered.
 “From the Rust and Sawdust” appears in the fall issue, which you can read here.

 The Eagles have the power to close any gaps between my father and me.
 I don’t ever really question why it matters so much, but I accept Dad’s prayerful bursts to the holy family as Eucharist.
 The team feeds our relationship.
 It is a subject of immediate and uncontested agreement between us.
 Touchdowns mean yelling, a shared grin, possibly a high five.
 An Eagles interception or a shanked field-goal attempt mean calling upon Jesus Christ, or simply groaning incomprehensibly to each other as some constipated people tend to do privately.

-“Night Running” appears in the spring issue of Connecticut Review.
+“Night Running” appeared in the spring 2011 issue of Connecticut Review.
 It was selected as a notable essay for The Best American Essays 2012.